-*Zero down bankruptcy price is only for attorneys fees, and does not include the cost of the mandatory filing fee, nor does this include work to be done subsequent to the filing of the petition, which are necessary to obtain a discharge.
+*Zero down bankruptcy price is only for attorneys fees, and does not include the cost of the mandatory filing fee, nor does it include any necessary work to be done subsequent to the filing of the petition in order to obtain a discharge.

 When you begin to decide whether bankruptcy is right for you or your business, there are a few things to consider and discuss with trusted bankruptcy attorneys.
 Firstly, there are several kinds of bankruptcies and most people qualify for one or the other.
 To decide if you qualify, the court looks at two income tests.
 First they consider how much your actual expenses are compared to your net income.
 Second, they look at how your gross income compares to people with similarly sized families.
-If you have just enough income to meet all your necessary expenses, but enought to pay your unsecured debts, such as credit cards, without much left over, you probably can do a Chapter 7.
+If you have just enough income to meet all your necessary expenses, but enough to pay your unsecured debts, such as credit cards, without much left over, you probably can do a Chapter 7.
 If you have money left over, a Chapter 13 may be the ticket for you.
-A chapter 13 allows you to pay back your debt, or a portion of your debt if you can't pay it all, over three to five years.
+A chapter 13 allows you to pay back your debt, or a portion of your debt if you can’t pay it all, over three to five years.
 The unsecured debt is paid at no interest in a Chapter 13 which can make a huge difference in how much it costs you to pay off your debts.
 At the Ashcraft Firm, both our chapter 7 bankruptcy attorney and chapter 13 bankruptcy attorney can help you determine whether you qualify for bankruptcy and which bankruptcy best serves your needs.
 To learn more about the process, we welcome you to contact our office to schedule a free consultation.
 Our team is proud to serve clients throughout Murrieta, Temecula & Menifee, CA.

 What does bankruptcy do to my credit score?